fargiolas/clangd-inactive-regions.el/README.md

 #### `darken-foreground` method, gruvbox dark theme, 30% opacity

 Inactive regions are provided by the language server so they will honor your include paths and compile time defines.
-Here I'm looking at my `emacs-29` branch configured to build on macos.
+Here I'm looking at my `emacs-29` branch configured to build on MacOS and you can see Windows code is correctly disabled.

 ![darken-foreground](./screenshots/darken-foreground-gruvbox-dark.png)